Helplines & Support

-Jubilee School is committed to safeguarding and promoting the well-being of children and young people.
-We expect all adults (staff, including temporary staff, volunteers, governors) to share this commitment and therefore have a full and active part to play in protecting our pupils from harm and that the child or young person’s welfare is our paramount concern.
+Jubilee School is fully committed to safeguarding and promoting the well-being of children and young people.
+We expect all adults (staff, including temporary staff, volunteers, governors) to share this commitment and play a full and active part in protecting our pupils from harm.
+At Jubilee, every child's welfare is our paramount concern.
 We have a large, experienced Safeguarding Team to reflect our commitment to keeping all our children safe.

-We believe that Jubilee School must provide a caring, positive, safe and stimulating environment that promotes the social, emotional, physical, moral and cultural development of the individual child or young person.
+We believe that Jubilee School must provide a caring, positive, safe and stimulating environment that promotes the social, emotional, physical, moral and cultural development of the individual child.

-We have a number of policies and procedures in place that ensure our safeguarding commitment is fully achieved including Safeguarding and Child Protection, Online Safety, Safer Recruitment, Social Media, Tackling Extremism , Data Protection to name a few.
-Please refer to the Policies section under Key Info on our school website.
+We have a wide range of robust policies and procedures in place that ensure our safeguarding commitment is fully achieved including: Safeguarding and Child Protection, Online Safety, Safer Recruitment, Prevent, Whistleblowing, Data Protection suite to name a few.
+Please refer to the list below as well as the Key Info section on our school website.

 We actively support the government’s Prevent agenda to counter radicalisation and extremism.